 TIZWELL MINNIX stands in the dog pen.
 Dogs leap and bark as TIZWELL MINNIX sifts through the squirming puppies.

 TIZWELL looks at a runt, that stands, stock-still outside the pen, at the door.
-JACK sees, as he draws close, the light, sparkling on the animal, the ice in it's nostrils, the eyes filmed over with gray frost.
+JACK sees the light, sparkling on the animal, the ice in it's nostrils, the eyes filmed over with gray frost.
 The dog has frozen to death, overnight, standing outside the pen.
-TIZWELL MINNIX kneels beside the dog and regards it like an icon.
+TIZWELL MINNIX kneels beside the dog.